antnh6/antnh6.github.io/_posts/2017-07-12-reinforcement.md

     </p>
 **However**, this method is not practical because we cannot just rewind time to get sample after sample from state s.
 - **Temporal Difference learning of Values**
+The name is from the difference between two adjacent states
-    1. Assign random value to each state
+    1. Assign random value (usually 0) to each state
     2. Experience to get empirical value, then move old value a little bit toward this newly acquired value: running average
     - **Why does this work?** Likely outcomes will contribute updates more often.
     - $$\alpha$$ is called a **learning rate**